JAEGER2K/lenie/README.md

 gives us for free:

 * Securely communicate with the server via SSH when adding content to the blog
-* Sign everything you add to the blog with with your GPG-key
+* Sign everything you commit to the blog with with your GPG-key
-* Inherent backup of the entire blog (at least one copy on your local HDD and the web server), accesible at any time without internet
+* Inherent backup of the entire blog (at least one copy on your local HDD and the web server), accesible at any time, even when offline
 * It's revision based, allowing you to roll back the blog to the state of May 4th with one command, if you want
 * A comprehensive history of all changes ever done to the blog and, if multiple people are